 Categories that you see in the Object Styles list usually are the architectural objects.
 If you work with Revit in Building Design Suites bundle, you have all flavors of Revit.
 To view other category types, like structure categories, you need to change the filter list.
 You can choose multiple types from the list.

 Object Styles is the basic settings to control objects appearance.
 If you want to change object appearance in all views, then you need to start here.
 We only cover model objects here, but the annotation, analytical and imported objects are similar.
 Same rules also apply there.

-We will cover more about controlling appearances in Revit in the next article.
+We cover more about controlling appearances using View Overrides.